The light gray shade after our hearts – Benjamin Moore Gray Owl dominates the neutral paint trend...

 Does BM Gray Owl look blue?

-It definitely has blue undertones, which can show up in rooms with cool northern light, although you’ll most likely see its green undertones instead of the blue ones.
+Gray Owl has a great depth of color, with definite blue undertones.
+These can show up in rooms with cool northern light, although you’ll most likely see its green undertones instead of the blue ones.

 Is Benjamin Moore Gray Owl warm or cool?

 Looking at one of those 1” by 1” Gray Owl cards may lead you to think that it’s a nicely balanced neutral gray.
-However, once it’s on walls, Gray Owl often reads cool (even though many people describe it as a warm gray).
+However, once it’s on walls, Gray Owl often reads as a cool gray (even though many people describe it as a warm gray).

 Where should I use BM Gray Owl?

-This color is so beautifully crisp and clean that you can use it anywhere and everywhere!
+This color is so beautifully crisp and clean that you can use it anywhere and everywhere in the sheen of your choice!
 Consider using this hue for any area in your house, including:

 Entryway